 and the Crusades.

-Generally, the 4° and 14° are "communicated" to our new Brethren, and they attend the Scottish Rite Reunion the following April or November.
+Generally, the 4° and 14° are "communicated" to our new Brethren in Albert Pike Lodge #333, meaning the essential philosophy and lessons are read to them.
+Later, our new members attend the Scottish Rite Reunion the following Spring (April or May) or Fall (November).
 In the meantime, they enjoy the rights and benefits of membership as Scottish Rite Masons.